Snow Retention FAQ

 Why do I need snow retention?

 Snow retention is a system designed to create friction or a barrier between a roof surface and snow/ice in the winter.
-Snow and ice will build up during the winter (or all at once in some areas of the country) and with the thaw and freeze cycles most areas see, the snow and ice will release, sometimes catastrophically (also known as an avalanche), onto the ground areas below.
-A snow retention system is critical above areas of pedestrian traffic, above expensive landscaping projects, decks, driveways, hot tubs, and any other place significant damage to people or property is apparent.
+Snow and ice will build up during the winter (or all at once in some areas of the country) and with the freeze and thaw cycles most areas see, the snow and ice will release, sometimes catastrophically (also known as an avalanche), onto the ground areas below.
+A snow retention system is critical above areas of pedestrian traffic, expensive landscaping projects, decks, driveways, hot tubs and any other place where significant damage to people or property could occur.

 How can I customize my system so it matches my roof?